NASCAR TRACKS

 Kansas City, KS

 Opening in 2001 just outside of Kansas City, Kansas Speedway brought NASCAR into the midwest.
-The track created a massive interest from the local fanbase, and forced track builders to add an additional 7,000 seats to meet demand.
-In 2000, the new speedway announced their first two events, a NASCAR race weekend and an IndyCar race weekend in 2001.
+The track created massive interest from the local fanbase and forced track builders to add 7,000 additional seats to meet demand.
+In 2000, the new speedway announced its first two events: a NASCAR race weekend and an IndyCar race weekend in 2001.

-Following the design of Chicagoland, Kansas shares a similar 1.5 mile D shaped oval.
-The track features banking of 17-20 degrees in the corners, and 9-11 degrees in the frontstretch.
-For the 2011 season, the track installed lights to allow night racing, and a new coat of asphalt on the track.
+Following the design of former Cup Series staple Chicagoland, Kansas shares a similar 1.5-mile, D-shaped oval.
+It features banking of 17-20 degrees in the corners and 9-11 degrees in the frontstretch.
+The track installed lights in 2011 to allow night racing and laid a new coat of asphalt on the track.

-Currently, Kansas Speedway hosts two NASCAR race weekends, one in May and one in October during the NASCAR playoffs.
-The speedway now seats 48,000 fans, luxury suites along the frontstretch, and over 10 campgrounds for both tent and RV camping.
+Currently, Kansas Speedway hosts two NASCAR race weekends, one in May and one in September during the NASCAR playoffs.
+The speedway now seats 48,000 fans, luxury suites along the frontstretch and more than 10 campgrounds for both tent and RV camping.